DavidK0/YOLOv8-SKU110K-Test/README.md

     ├── ...
 ```

-# Prepare_SKU110K.py #
+# Dataset Pre-processing #
-This script loads the SKU110k dataset and prepares it for input to YOLOv8.
-500 images each for training/validation/testing are selected at random.
-The prepared dataset is put in a folder called SKU500.
+My oringinal intention was train a YOLOv8 model on the [Unitail-Det dataset](https://unitedretail.github.io/Unitail-Det/), however the object detection mode of YOLOv8 only supports axis-aligned bounding boxes and not the more flexible qraudrilaterals that Unitail-Det offers.
+Instead I used the parent dataset of Unitail-Det, [SKU110K](https://github.com/eg4000/SKU110K_CVPR19 ).
+To format the SKU110k dataset and prepare it for input to YOLOv8, use `python ./Prepare_SKU110K.py`.
+500 images each for the training, validation, and testing splits are selected at random from the corresponding split in the original dataset.
+The prepared dataset is put in "src/datasets/SKU500" and its .yaml file is put in the repository root.
-<br> Usage: `python ./Prepare_SKU110K.py`

 # Train_YOLOv8.py #
 After pre-processing the SKU110K data, run `python ./Train_YOLOv8.py` to test basic training and validation on YOLOv8.